 Simple steps to increase the appeal of your home to potential buyers

 Preparing to sell your home this year?
 The most common mistake many sellers make when staging their homes that you can avoid is preparing your home based on your personal tastes.
 When selling, you are creating a ‘residential advertisement’ for your home, so it must appeal to the audience you want to reach.
 Because the market is very broad, the look or décor of your house must appeal to a wide variety of potential buyers.
-After all, like any ad, you have limited time to engage a potential buyer.
+After all, like any ad, you have limited time to engage a potential buyer with your marketing strategy.
 If they can’t instantly see themselves in your property, they’ll move on to the next one.
 Here’s what I recommend to create an effective residential advertisement:

 Have a great opening